Vivallo04/Vivallo04/README.md

 ##  LeetCode Challenge of the Day ⚛

-###  Sudoku Solver
+###  Tenth Line

-Write a program to solve a Sudoku puzzle by filling the empty cells.
-The '.' character indicates empty cells.
+Shell: Given a text file file.txt, print just the 10th line of the file.

 ###  My Solution